cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/dns-policies/_index.md

 {{</Aside>}}

 {{<Aside type="warning">}}
-DNS policies will not filter traffic for users using alternative VPNs, such as [iCloud Private Relay](https://support.apple.com/en-us/HT212614).
-To ensure DNS policies apply to all users, we recommend enforcing a restriction on VPNs.
+Gateway will not properly filter traffic for users with VPNs or other Internet filtering software, such as [iCloud Private Relay](https://support.apple.com/en-us/HT212614).
+To ensure your DNS policies apply to your users, we recommend restricting software that may interfere with Gateway.
 {{</Aside>}}

 ## Actions